This example aims to identify human activity from data collected by a smartphone.

 - Data set.

 - Model selection.

 We want to predict a categorical variable (walking, walking_upstairs, walking_downstairs, sitting, standing, or laying).
 Therefore this is a classification project.

-The goal here is to model the probabilities of class membership, conditioned on the input variables.
+The goal is to model class membership probabilities conditioned on the input variables.

 The file activity_recognition.csv contains 10299 samples, each of them with 561 inputs and one categorical target.